c1au6i0/extractus/README.md

 <!-- badges: end -->

-`extractus` is a comprehensive R package designed to simplify querying various chemical, toxicological, and biological databases such as PubChem, the Comparative Toxicogenomics Database (CTD), EPA’s ICE (Integrated Chemical Environment), EPA’s IRIS (Integrated Risk Information System), and EPA’s COMPTOX.
+`extractus` is a comprehensive R package designed to simplify querying various chemical, toxicological, and biological databases such as the Comparative Toxicogenomics Database (CTD), EPA’s ICE (Integrated Chemical Environment), EPA’s IRIS (Integrated Risk Information System), EPA’s COMPTOX and PubChem.
 The package facilitates interaction with APIs, providing curated and user-friendly outputs.

 To communicate to Pubchem, `extractus` relies on the package`webchem`.